 How To Beat Overheating

-My son was born near the end of July, so you can imagine how miserably hot I was during the third trimester!
 Many pregnant women face a major problem staying cool, especially at night.
-Pillows and blankets, as comforting as they are, only make it worse.
+As comforting as they are, pillows and blankets only make it worse.

-Overheating and temperature discomfort could be the reason why you can’t catch those precious hours of sleep.
+Overheating and temperature discomfort could be why you can’t catch those precious hours of sleep.

 Changing a few small things may help ease the burden of heat and humidity.

-In the summertime, bamboo sheets are a great investment for anyone, pregnant or not.
-Since they’re made of natural fiber, they help to regulate your temperature, wick away moisture, and are extremely breathable and soft.
+In the summertime, bamboo sheets are an excellent investment for anyone, pregnant or not.
+Since they’re made of natural fiber, they help regulate your temperature, wick away moisture, and are extremely breathable and soft.

-You can continue to snuggle in without waking up sweating during your 5 nightly pee breaks.
+You can continue to snuggle in without waking up sweating during your five nightly pee breaks.

-Bamboo is also a great choice when it comes to picking what you wear to bed.
-Lightweight, bamboo pajamas, specifically designed for pregnancy, offer many of the same benefits of bamboo sheets — they wick away moisture and are soft as anything!
+Bamboo is also an excellent fabric choice for your PJs.
+Lightweight, bamboo maternity pajamas offer many of the same benefits as bamboo sheets.
+They wick away moisture and are soft as anything!

-As a bonus, pregnancy-specific designs will often include easy access to the breast for nursing when the little one arrives.
-You can have comfortable, breathable pajamas that last from the third trimester to the hospital, and back home with your baby.
+As a bonus, pregnancy-specific designs will often include easy access to the breast for nursing when your little one arrives.
+You can have comfortable, breathable pajamas that last from the third trimester to the hospital and back home with your baby.

 If all else fails, a cooling pillow can bring you relief.
-Many of these specialty pillows include cooling gel, memory foam, and have unique features to allow improved airflow through the pillow.
+These specialty pillows include cooling gel and memory foam and have unique features to allow improved airflow through the pillow.